 In future, FMIC plans to grow from a 169-bed facility to a 550-bed teaching hospital that offers a full complement of tertiary specialized services, trains new healthcare providers and supports a substantial research programme.
 The Expanded Medical Complex, currently under design, will begin to offer services in the near future.
 The new facilities will provide space for research activities, additional Postgraduate Medical Education programmes and enhanced diagnostic facilities and medical services, including in adult general surgery, gastroenterology, internal medicine, neurosciences, oncology, orthopaedics and renal diseases.

-FMIC is pleased to announce the induction of residents for 2020 Cohort.
-Applications are invited from Afghan physicians for the following residency programmes:
+FMIC is pleased to re-announce the induction of residents for 2021.
+Applications are invited from Afghan physicians for the Cardiovascular Surgery (Sub-Specialty) residency programmes:

-The PGME Programme offers an excellent training environment with close faculty supervision.
-To complement the training, residents will have access to Continuing Medical Education Seminars, guest lectures by eminent scholars, health sciences library, skills lab and audio visual and IT facilities.
-Beside rotation to teaching hospitals in Kabul, residents will have rotations at AKU Hospital in Karachi for clinical training and also benefit from other related trainings being offered by AKU.
+The PGME programme offers an excellent training environment with close faculty supervision.
+To complement the training, residents will have access to Continuing Medical Education Seminars, guest lectures by eminent scholars, health sciences library, skills lab and good audio visual and IT facilities.
+Besides rotation to teaching hospitals in Kabul, residents will have rotations to AKU Hospital in Karachi.
+They will also benefit from other related training being offered by AKU.

-The training programme is open to all academically qualified Afghan physicians of either gender, regardless of religion, race, creed, colour or domicile.
+The training programme for Cardiovascular Surgery is open to all academically qualified Afghan physicians of either gender, regardless of religion, race, creed, color or domicile.
 FMIC is an equal employment opportunity and affirmative action employer.
-Women are strongly encouraged to apply.

 The potential candidate must have: